NaniDaFuck/IP-Changer-DN8245V-56/README.md

-# IP-Changer-DN8245V-56

-run pip install webdriver-manager

-chrome, python required
+# IP-Changer for Huawei DN8245V-56

+1- Install Python (If Not Installed) and Add Python to PATH 2- open cmd and run: pip install selenium webdriver-manager requests 3- Install Chrome ( If Not Installed)